GSA-TTS/identity-handbook/_articles/appdev-secrets-configuration.md

 ## Overview

-The IDP, Dashboard and PIVCAC apps load download their `application.yml` when we activate/deploy an instance (see [`deploy/activate`][deploy-activate] and the [`activate.rb`][download-from-s3]).
+The IDP, Dashboard and PIVCAC apps download their `application.yml` when we activate/deploy an instance (see [`deploy/activate`][deploy-activate] and the [`activate.rb`][download-from-s3]).
 Since apps only download new values during instance activation **a recycle is necessary before apps can use